 High: SHOPS Namibia is an example of a multi-year program managed by a local office.

 Where there is strong commitment on behalf of the development partner, and openness on the part of the government to engage the private sector, a high-level private sector program is possible.
 In order to establish a local project office, donor commitment would need to be approximately $1 million.
 This level of funding can support an in-country office with a staff of three to five people, led by a Chief of Party.
 Additional support to implement private sector activities is typically provided by international or regional technical experts, as necessary.
-For example:
+Note that a program of this size, as per the SHOPS Plus gender strategy, requires a gender assessment.

 Moderate: SHOPS Tanzania represents short-term technical assistance for priority areas.

 Commonly, USAID or another development partner may opt to implement selective recommendations stemming from the assessment, often with a focus on a specific health area (e.g., family planning, HIV and AIDS).
 At a funding level of between $200,000 and $1 million, it is possible to secure a local consultant with requisite expertise to carry out the desired activities, supplemented by short-term technical assistance from international or regional experts.
+Depending upon the activity, technical support in gender integration may take the form of short-term technical assistance or remote consultations.
 Funding also supports in-country implementation, including training, workshops, and additional data collection as necessary.

 For example, at the request of Tanzania’s Public-Private Partnership Technical Working Group (PPP-TWG), the SHOPS project and IFC’s Health in Africa initiative jointly conducted an assessment of Tanzania’s private health sector in 2012.
 The assessment focused on leveraging the private health sector to improve health outcomes in the country, especially in the policy environment, financing, and service delivery.
 Building on recommendations from the assessment, SHOPS has since supported the establishment of a national, sector-wide Public-Private Health Forum and encouraged the Tanzanian government to pursue more formal arrangements with private sector organizations, including the Christian Social Services Commission and the Private Nurse Midwives Association of Tanzania, to expand the delivery of key health services into underserved areas of the country.